Robert Downey Jr.’s Incredible Comeback from Addiction

 His career didn’t pick up again until Mel Gibson personally underwrote Downey’s liability insurance…

 He also credits sobriety for the phenomenal career momentum he has enjoyed over the past few years.
 In the early aughts, it was practically impossible for Downey to get hired since most filmmakers wouldn’t—or couldn’t—pay the exorbitant insurance bonds it required to have him on set.
 His career didn’t pick up again until Mel Gibson personally underwrote Downey’s liability insurance so that the actor could star in 2003’s The Singing Detective.

 From there, Downey started working steadily, appearing in films such as Gothika, A Scanner Darkly, Zodiac and Kiss, Kiss, Bang, Bang.

-The fact that Robert Downey Jr.’s career seems to improve the longer he stays sober makes his comeback one of the most impressive and inspiring stories.
+Where once he was viewed as toxic, Downey now finds himself in a place where studios and directors are seeking him out.
+Now in recovery for more than 15 years, he fact that Robert Downey Jr.’s career seems to improve the longer he stays sober makes his comeback one of the most impressive and inspiring stories.